dateng2016/notes/voice_agent_notes.md

 Latency varies from 500-900ms

-Integration services only include twilio & other telephony providers & Custom Telephony

 Use GPT-4o or custom LLM models (lack of choices)

 Did not find any info on TTS and STT models they use (less flexible)